tuydore/achoo/README.md

           Print version
 ```

-# Examples
+## Examples
-Output is first grouped and sorted by number of letters in the matched word, then by word alphabetically.
+Output is first sorted and grouped by number of letters in the matched word, then by word alphabetically.

 ```sh
 ❯ achoo \